Learning analytics

 By tracking these kinds of information on your employees, you can develop and apply learning analytics in many ways.
 Examples include:

-1. Measuring key performance indicators (KPIs) before and after training
+1. Measure key performance indicators (KPIs) before and after training

 By tracking any changes in employee performance, you can assess the impact of training programs and pinpoint new areas where more help is needed.